What You’ll Need

 BENEFITS OF WHOLE-VEGGIE

-Where does the dietary fiber in beets come from?
+Where does the dietary fiber in beet come from?

-We use dehydration to concentrate the vegetables in our ZENB Veggie Sticks.
+We use dehydration to concentrate the vegetables and fruit in our ZENB Veggie Stocls & Bites.
 The nutrition facts listed here are about these veggies based on their original, pre-produced state.